-- 1. Implement the Pedestrian Pathways and Trails Plan completed in 2020. - Evaluate the best way to provide a major east-west trail along Main Street. - Require developers to construct shared-use trails along adjacent roadways for new developments and require Town projects to follow the same requirements as outside developments. - Begin early coordination with INDOT on the long term plan for the trail and pedestrian connectivity along Main Street, US 36, the new by-pass, trails, and Safe Routes to Schools. - 2.
-Develop a network of safe, inclusive pedestrian pathways. - Complete a Safe Routes to School Master Plan and develop programming to encourage students to walk and bike to school.
+- Implement the Pedestrian Pathways and Trails Plan completed in 2020. - Evaluate the best way to provide a major east-west trail along Main Street. - Require developers to construct shared-use trails along adjacent roadways for new developments and require Town projects to follow the same requirements as outside developments. - Begin early coordination with INDOT on the long term plan for the trail and pedestrian connectivity along Main Street, US 36, the new by-pass, trails, and Safe Routes to Schools. - 2.
+Develop a network of safe, inclusive pedestrian pathways. - Complete a Safe Routes to School Master Plan and develop programming to encourage students to walk and bike to school. - Provide ADA-compliant sidewalks and trails for disadvantaged members of the community.